Pregnancy symptoms vary from woman to woman. For me, I know I am pregnant before a positive pregnancy test. Here’s how I know I am pregnant.

 Whether it’s a heightened sense of smell or a sudden need to vomit, every woman has different pregnancy symptoms.
 One year ago this week, I knew I was pregnant.
 Not because my period was late, but because I just knew I was pregnant.

 On my way to work I realized I felt strange and stopped at the store to buy a test.
 I waited until my pregnant best friend arrived at school to take the test.
 I laughed while I peed on the stick as I struggled to squat over the tiny toilets in her Kindergarten classroom bathroom.
 We stared at the test anxiously waiting for results to appear.

-Thankfully all was well and we saw Baby Ailey for the first time on the big screen.
-She was a teeny tiny speck, but there with a heart beat.
-My doctor’s office would not confirm my pregnancy was safe (no chance of miscarriage) for another few weeks, but I knew.
+Thankfully all was well.
+We saw Baby Ailey for the first time on the big screen.
+She was a teeny tiny speck and there with a heart beat.
+However, my doctor’s office would not confirm my pregnancy was safe (no chance of miscarriage) for another few weeks.
+But I knew.
 I just knew within a few short weeks of conceiving that I was actually pregnant.

 So how do I know I am pregnant?

 Every single one of my pregnancies has been detected within the first three weeks of conception.
 My body is so sensitive to the surge of hormones.
 Some of my symptoms are textbook pregnancy symptoms: nausea, swollen breasts, and excessive saliva.
 My body also tends to hurt like I have the flu when I am pregnant.

 The most telling sign of pregnancy is when I randomly pass out.
 I will feel the sudden onset of exhaustion and then fall asleep where ever I am sitting.
 Hard.
 And I always wake up covered in drool.
 My exhaustion lasts for months and pregnancy naps become a daily occurrence.
 From the first unavoidable midday nap, I know I am pregnant.